 Which of the Following is a Radical Scavenger?
 Understanding Antioxidant Mechanisms

 The question, "Which of the following is a radical scavenger?" is a common one in biochemistry and related fields.
 It highlights the crucial role of antioxidants in protecting our cells from damage caused by free radicals.
-This article will delve into the fascinating world of free radicals, oxidative stress, and the various molecules that act as radical scavengers, providing a comprehensive understanding of their mechanisms and importance for human health.
+This article will look at the fascinating world of free radicals, oxidative stress, and the various molecules that act as radical scavengers, providing a comprehensive understanding of their mechanisms and importance for human health.

 Introduction: The Double-Edged Sword of Free Radicals

 Free radicals are atoms or molecules with an unpaired electron in their outer shell.
+This process, called oxidation, can damage cellular components like lipids, proteins, and DNA.
 This makes them highly reactive and unstable, seeking to pair up with an electron from another molecule.
-This process, called oxidation, can damage cellular components like lipids, proteins, and DNA.
 While some free radicals are naturally produced during normal metabolic processes, excessive production or insufficient antioxidant defense can lead to oxidative stress, a condition implicated in numerous diseases, including cancer, cardiovascular disease, neurodegenerative disorders, and aging itself.

 Understanding Radical Scavenging Mechanisms